aws-neuron/aws-neuron-sdk/release-notes/index.rst

      - Trn1/Trn1n,Inf2

    * - Neuron DLAMI and DLC
      - * New Neuron Multi Framework Deep Learning AMI (DLAMI) for Ubuntu 22 with separate virtual environments for PyTorch 2.1, PyTorch 1.13, Transformers NeuronX and Tensorflow 2.10.
-See :ref:`setup-ubuntu22-multi-framework-dlami` and :ref:`neuron-dlami-overview`
+See :ref:`setup guide <setup-ubuntu22-multi-framework-dlami>` and :ref:`neuron-dlami-overview`
        * Neuron Multi Framework Deep Learning AMI (DLAMI) is now the default Neuron AMI in QuickStart AMI list when launching Neuron instances for Ubuntu through AWS console.
-See :ref:`setup-ubuntu22-multi-framework-dlami`
+See :ref:`setup guide <setup-ubuntu22-multi-framework-dlami>`
        * Neuron DLAMIs for PyTorch 1.13 and Tensorflow 2.10 are updated with 2.18 Neuron SDK for both Ubuntu 20 and AL2.
 See :ref:`neuron-dlami-overview`
        * SSM parameter support for Neuron DLAMIs to find the DLAMI id with latest Neuron release SDK.
 See :ref:`neuron-dlami-overview`
        * New Neuron Deep Learning Containers(DLCs) for PyTorch 2.1 Inference and Training.
 See :ref:`neuron_containers`